Apparently, kids also need to eat.

 I do it because it is easy, and it keeps him quiet for 10 minutes.

-In the long run, it is not a good idea.
-Especially if they didn’t eat breakfast or lunch!
+It would not be a good idea in the long run, especially if they didn’t eat breakfast or lunch!

 6. Remove Distractions